ling89889988952/MusicMixer_Mahjong/README.md

    audio.
 And browers can click the another icon to change the audio to listen another mahjong's voice.

 2. Browers can observe the pattern of mahjong , try to drag them to the different seats (with dotted board) in Chorus Area(drop area).
 And the icon can play audio automatically.
-Browers can put two , three and four mahjong in to the empty seats , the Chorus Area can play the four audio together.
+Browers can put different mahjongs in to the empty seats , the Chorus Area can play the all the audio together.
+And browesr can also click the majhong table to control the audio play and pause.

-3. Browers can change their mind to drag the mahjong in the Chrous Area back to the Voice area, and drag the new mahjong into the empty seats.
+3. Browers can change their mind to drag the mahjong from the Chrous Area back to the Voice area, and drag the new mahjong into the empty seats.